Of all the things a couple is likely to think about in the run-up to a wedding, life insurance is sure to be pretty low on the list.

 Is it possible that life insurance could be less of a need for couples that are made up of two people who both work, who bring home similar salaries, and who have plenty of savings?
 Yes, although it's also possible even those couples could benefit from some form of life insurance.

-One reason for this is that it's pretty likely these days—and it seems to be getting more and more likely every passing day—for two-income couples, even those who don't have kids or aren't planning to have kids, to have financial obligations that require both of their incomes.
+One common reason for this is that two-income couples, even those who don't have kids or aren't planning to have kids, have financial obligations that require both of their incomes.

 Maybe they took on a mortgage that they only can afford if both spouses are working full time.
 Or maybe they've built up an amount of credit card or student loan debt that only can be paid off if both continue to bring home their current salaries.

-In either case, it's easy to see why even couples with two incomes should at least consider investing in life insurance—and it's even easier to see this if the couples in question have little or no savings (something else that's increasingly common these days).
+In either case, it's easy to see why even couples with two incomes should at least consider investing in life insurance.
+And it's even easier to see this if the couples in question have little or no savings.

 Finally, a few reasons young married couples, in particular--whether or not they have or are planning to have children—should think about purchasing life insurance: